-- Never drive through still or moving flood waters or on flooded roads.
-The water may be hiding damage to the road.
+- Never walk, swim, or drive through still or moving flood waters.
+The water may be hiding dangers such as debris, tree branches, power lines, or damage to the road.
 As little as six inches of fast-moving water can cause motorists to lose control of their vehicle, even a pickup truck or SUV.

 - Stay informed about weather conditions when you are driving.

 - Be especially careful driving at night when it can be harder to see flood dangers.